A quick decision to run changes the life of a young woman in Northern

 My feet were burning.
 My body was exhausted.
 It was nearing dawn.
 I just collapsed by the road side and waited.
 For what?
 For whom?
 I don’t know but I waited and I waited.
 I was in shock.
 I did not cry or felt hungry as the sun rose and then it was nearing lunch time.
 Suddenly, one of my distant relatives caught sight of me.
 She asked me why I was there?
 I tried to explain but the pain in my heart stopped my tongue.
 Words choked in my throat.
 Finally, I cried and I cried.
 She said she could not leave me there alone.
 I could come stay with her.

-Some weeks later, my one of my greataunts organized a meeting with the elders of my Patuda clan.
+Some weeks later, one of my greataunts organized a meeting with the elders of my Patuda clan.
 They banished my uncle from coming to visit his wife.
 That was shameful in my culture.
 Such a man was ridiculed.
 Later, I heard he died of HIVAids.
 I could have been the victim of that incurable disease if I had lost that moment when I ran that changed my life and submitted to my uncle’s lust because of my obligation to my aunt, his wife, who fed me, an orphan.

 When I visited my greataunt to thank her, she was very happy that I came.
 She lived alone.
 She asked me if I could read and write.
 I said yes, I had taught myself.
 Right away, without waiting another minute, she called out to a gentleman passing by and asked him to take me to the nearby primary school to get enrolled.
 At school, I actively participated in clubs.
 One of the clubs that best related to my life’s journey was called “Peace Club” because it was my intention to save girl children orphaned by war and all others who were broken because of conflicts.

-Peace Club is the reason why I am a woman that I am today.
+Peace Club is the reason why I am the woman that I am today.
 My life’s journey through the Peace Club did not end here.
 I met many more wonderful people like Cecilie the Norwegian lady who heard my story and sponsored me to do a degree in Anthropology at Makerere University in Kampala.
 I met Dr. Sultan Somjee, an ethnographer, who has turned out to be my mentor who awakened my inner self.
 I wanted to go back to study Indigenous knowledge that we call Utu in Swahili or Ubuntu as they say in South Africa.
 It is the same reason why I am writing now.
 I wanted to study that because I saw the wisdom and justice in the elders’ judgement on my case, in the old way, when the modern society including my own educated people have become corrupt and immoral.
 Dr. Somjee started coaching me to develop my interest in Indigenous African Peace Traditions.
 I am working on it now.
 I have excelled and even published an article.
 He then made me the Keeper of Indigenous Knowledge at the Community Museum of Peace of the African Child Soldier so I can use my trauma to help others.

 This responsibility of working for peace among the conflicted Acholi of Northern Uganda and Southern Sudan is my goal in life and a healing journey of many losses.
 I wouldn’t have achieved all this if I hadn’t run away from my caregivers.
 By running away from my relatives, I screamed out a loud alarm.
 I can now speak with courage and tell our people, especially men and my relatives, to look at themselves in the mirror and see what they do to orphaned girls during wars.
 It was that moment when I ran, and I ran, and I ran, up to today I don’t know where to, but I ran.
 That moment on the run changed my life.
 I realize that I can use the moment that changed my life to change the lives of others too.